LukusCRichards/Ammo-Management-Package/Raycast Shooting & Damaging Documentation.md

         }
     }

+After writing this, go to te game object that your will be using for your gun and assign this script to it.
+Then click and drag the camera component that you are using for the shooting into the **fpsCam slot in the Gun script** component.
 The debug method is going to be used temporarily so we know what gameobject we hit that's containing a collider.

 To make the gun fire, go to the Update method and call the Shoot function by writing the following: